williamcrocha/largeexcelfiles/README.md

 # Reading large Excel Files

-This is a sample project that shows hou to read large excel files returning the row content using observer pattern (using PropertyChangeListener).
+This is a sample project that shows how to read large excel files returning the row content using observer pattern (using PropertyChangeListener).

 ### Reference Documentation